Posture of a Princess…What’s that Slump really about?

 But You, O Lord, are a shield for me, My glory and the One who lifts up my head.
 (Psalm 3:3)

 Everyone doing ok?
 Hope so!
 The site is in development, pls. bear with me.
-In then meantime,sign up for the Newsletter for inspiration and the latest on my forthcoming, "Ready for Crazy: Pocket Guide to The End of The World"
+In the meantime, sign up for the Newsletter for inspiration and a lin debut: "Ready for Crazy: Pocket Guide to The End of The World"